No-one wants to have a failing project on their hands. But it happens. And the solution is ‘Project Turnaround’.

 Especially valuable quick wins are those that create a positive reputational impact that you can use for PR purposes.
 Even better, are those that address the needs of highly critical and vocal stakeholders, whom you feel a need to win-over. this may be because their support is valuable or, simply, because their constant criticism is as distraction that drains your team’s energy.

 Start the process of systematic stakeholder engagement.
 Begin communicating clearly and frequently, and start with owning up to problems, resetting expectations, and answering questions.
-If you don’t, rumours and gossip will dominate the narrative.
-These son lead to rants and recriminations that will distract you and your team from the real work f fixing problems and turning your project around.
+If you don’t, rumors and gossip will dominate the narrative.
+These soon lead to rants and recriminations that will distract you and your team from the real work of fixing problems and turning your project around.

 It’s worth noting that you want a less dramatic message to stakeholders.
 In their minds, re-launch proves that the project has failed.
-For them the message is that you are aware f failings and setbacks, and that the team has taken concerted efforts to regain control.
+For them, the message is that you are aware of failings and setbacks, and that the team has taken concerted efforts to regain control.

-Before you can start t properly turn your project around, you need to stabilize it, and prevent it from getting worse.
+Before you can start to properly turn your project around, you need to stabilize it, and prevent it from getting worse.
 So, this is the stage where you re-assert control.

 Your project re-launch was a start to rebuilding your team’s morale and confidence.
 But it needs to remain a constant theme through this stage.
 Adopt an open, no-blame culture, and be supportive throughout.

-You must not take a heavy-handed approach to bossing your team around, at this stage. (or ever0> It diminishes their self-confidence and leaves them not believing you trust them.
+You must not take a heavy-handed approach to bossing your team around, at this stage (or ever).
+It diminishes their self-confidence and leaves them not believing you trust them.
 And all this is less important than the fact you’ll stifle their inventiveness and enthusiasm.